-- Casual attitudes about surgery and variation in professional practice style.
+Casual attitudes about surgery and variation in professional practice style.
 Our society is more tolerant than ever of surgical procedures, even when not medically needed.
-This is reflected in the comfort level that many health professionals, insurance plans, hospital administrators and women themselves have with cesarean trends.
-Further, the cesarean rate varies quite a bit across states and areas of the country, hospitals, and maternity professionals.
-Most of this variation is due to "practice style" rather than differences in the needs and preferences of childbearing women. - Limited awareness of harms that are more likely with cesarean section.
+This is reflected in the comfort level that many health care providers, insurers, hospital administrators and women themselves have with cesarean trends.
+Further, the cesarean rate varies quite a bit across states and areas of the country, hospitals and maternity care providers.
+Most of this variation is due to "practice style" rather than differences in the needs and preferences of childbearing women.18

+Limited awareness of harms that are more likely with cesarean section.
 Cesarean section is a major surgical procedure that increases the likelihood of many types of harm for mothers and babies in comparison with vaginal birth.
-Short-term harms for mothers include increased risk of unintended surgical cuts, infection, blood clots, emergency hysterectomy, going back into the hospital, a challenging recovery, and death.
-Babies born by cesarean section are more likely to have breathing problems and to develop several chronic diseases: childhood-onset diabetes, allergies with cold-like symptoms, and asthma in childhood and beyond.
-Perhaps due to the common surgical side effect of scarring and "adhesion" formation, cesarean mothers are more likely to have ongoing pelvic pain and to experience infertility in the future.
+Short-term harms for mothers include increased risk of unintended surgical cuts, infection, blood clots, emergency hysterectomy, going back into the hospital, a challenging recovery and death.
+Babies born by cesarean section are more likely to have breathing problems and to develop several chronic diseases, including childhood-onset diabetes, allergies with cold-like symptoms and asthma.
+Perhaps due to the common surgical side effect of scarring and adhesion formation, women who have cesareans are more likely to have ongoing pelvic pain and to experience infertility in the future.
 Of special concern after cesarean are various serious conditions for mothers and babies that are more likely in future pregnancies.
-For mothers, these include ectopic pregnancy, placenta previa, placenta accreta, placental abruption, emergency hysterectomy, and uterine rupture.
+For mothers, these include ectopic pregnancy, placenta previa, placenta accreta, placental abruption, emergency hysterectomy and uterine rupture.
 Babies in future pregnancies are more likely to need breathing help and have extended hospital stays.
-Preliminary research suggests that many other harms are more likely with cesarean section, and more studies are needed. - Incentives to practice in a manner that is efficient for providers.
-Many health professionals are feeling squeezed by tightened payments for services and increasing practice expenses.
+Preliminary research suggests that many other harms are more likely with cesarean section and more studies are needed.19

+Incentives to practice in a manner that is efficient for providers.
+Many health care providers are feeling squeezed by tightened payments for services and increasing practice expenses.
 The flat "global fee" method of paying for childbirth does not provide any extra pay for providers who patiently support a longer vaginal birth.
 Some payment schedules pay more for cesarean than vaginal birth.
 Even when payment is similar for both, a planned cesarean section is an especially efficient way for professionals to organize their hospital and office work.
-Average hospital payments are much greater for cesarean than vaginal birth, and may offer hospitals greater scope for profit. - Professional expectations for work-life balance.
-Compared with the past, health professionals have greater expectations for work-life balance.
-In maternity care, this is seen in reduced willingness to attend births at night and on weekends and holidays, and more births that are scheduled to take place on weekdays. - ▶ Women's great trust in their maternity care.
-The national Listening to Mothers survey found that women may have very little awareness of the extent to which practice variation and other non-medical factors and side effects of interventions impact their care and outcomes.
-Large proportions reported that their maternity care providers were "completely" (47%) or "very" (33%) trustworthy, and that the quality of the maternity care system is "excellent" (36%) or "good" (47%).
+Average hospital payments are much greater for cesarean than vaginal birth and may offer hospitals greater opportunity for profit.

+Professional expectations for work-life balance.
+Compared with the past, health care providers have greater expectations for work-life balance.
+In maternity care, this manifests as reduced willingness to attend births at night and on weekends and holidays and scheduling more births on weekdays.

+Women's great trust in their maternity care.
+The national Listening to Mothers survey found that women may have very little awareness of the extent to which practice variation and other nonmedical factors and side effects of interventions affect their care and outcomes.
+Large proportions reported that their maternity care providers were "completely" (47 percent) or "very" (33 percent) trustworthy, and that the quality of the maternity care system is "excellent" (36 percent) or "good" (47 percent).20

-All of these factors contribute to a current national cesarean section rate of over 30%, although we increasingly understand that this rate could and should be much lower.
+All of these factors contribute to a current national cesarean section rate of over 30 percent, although we increasingly understand that this rate could and should be much lower.